Students from some countries will need a visa to enter the UK.

 Our students are at the centre of all that we do.

-- To offer stimulating, challenging lessons focussed on student progress and achievement
+- To offer stimulating, challenging lessons focused on student progress and achievement

 - To promote effective independent learning and a strong foundation in English